lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 The tutorial could be found [here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

-To use distributed data parallelization on Taurus please use following
+To use distributed data parallelization on ZIH system please use following
 parameters: `--ntasks-per-node` -parameter to the number of GPUs you use per node.
 Also, it could be useful to increase `memomy/cpu` parameters if you run larger models.
 Memory can be set up to: